ahw0/Applicativo-interfaccia-RisiKo/README.md

 -	**ID difensore**: the id of the defender who has been assigned.

 To launch the dice, first specify the number of dice to be fired.
 This can be done using the drop-down menu for both the attacking player and the defensive player (see below).
 The maximum number of dice that can be launched by both players is 3.
 Obviously, the number of dice to use depends on both the strategies used by the players and the number of armies in both territories.
-In fact, each nut is associated with an armor.
+Each nut is associated with armor.
 If the attacking player has 2 armies he can not cast 3 dice as he can not throw 2 (remember that according to the rules of the game on the attacking territory there must always be 1 armed guard, so having 2 armies will not be able to launch a 2 Because in case of defeat the territory would be lost, in violation of the regulation).